-Happy World Digital Preservation Day from New Zealand!November 28th, 2018
+Happy World Digital Preservation Day from New Zealand!November 28th, 2018 By PRC Team

 It has been the season for celebrations at the National Library of New Zealand.
 We celebrated the 10-year anniversary of the National Digital Heritage Archive (NDHA) on the 24th of October.
 We hosted the Library’s first international conference in our newly refurbished auditorium two weeks ago for the International Internet Preservation Consortium (IIPC) General Assembly and Web Archiving Conference.
 And now we celebrate World Digital Preservation Day with you.

 Looking back over the last 10 years since the NDHA was launched, some of the major milestones we can point to include:

 - Developing a digital preservation strategy that we share with Archives New Zealand

 - All of the planning, configuration, testing, and management to put five versions of the Rosetta software into production

 - Conducting seven whole of domain crawls of the New Zealand web space

 What’s less evident is all of our day-to-day planning; troubleshooting; writing of code, papers, reports, specifications, policies, strategies and presentations; auditing; testing; outreach activities; gathering of requirements; collaborating and general management that it takes to run a digital preservation repository and programme.
 In the rest of this post, we’d like to invite you to hear from each of us what we’re up to in our day-to-day work.